About Popcorn

 Popcorn provides multiple build system options for different environments:

-• ✦ Interactive build using build.sh (Unix / WSL / native Linux; macOS with cross toolchain)
+• src/build/linux.sh and macos.sh entry points (Unix / WSL / native Linux / macOS with cross toolchain)

 • ✦ QEMU system emulation support (x86-64; CD/ISO boot)